 The left panel is plain except for the indentations near the back to provide some grip to pulling the panel off.
 I thought the side-panels were a bit too thin to my liking but solid enough to prevent it from deforming over a simple knock.
 I just hope it’ll be adequate to keep vibrations as low as possible.

 At the back, they’ve implemented an extra pass-through (should there is the need for external USB3.0 cables) alongside the dual grommeted ports for external water cooling tubes near the top.
 A 120mm exhaust fan mount, seven (7) expansion slots and bottom mounted PSU cut-out decorated the rest of the back.

 At the bottom of the chassis are four (4) rubber feet and filtered intakes for the PSU and the 120mm optional fan mount.
 I like how the team implemented the separate dust filters so that you wouldn’t have a single long filter that will be hard to remove as most users will have the chassis against the wall most of the time.
 Kudos to BitFenix for figuring this out.

-Coloured to match the exterior, the interior is nice indeed.
-BitFenix have included 3 120mm Spectre fans, two of which are LED versions at the front and a black one at the back for exhaust.
+Colored to match the exterior, the interior is nice indeed.
+BitFenix has included 3 120mm Spectre fans, two of which are LED versions at the front and a black one at the back for exhaust.

-First thing I take note of is the large cut-out on the motherboard tray which makes life easier when installing third party CPU coolers without having to remove the motherboard.
+The first thing I take note of is the large cut-out on the motherboard tray which makes life easier when installing third-party CPU coolers without having to remove the motherboard.

 The four external 5.25″ bays have tool-less clips to secure your optical bay and/or devices.
 These just swing out and clamp in from one side, easy.